The ultimate NC500 itinerary

 Miles: 90

-Drive to Thurso after this, stopping off to stock up on provisions at one of the supermarkets, then take in the dunes of Dunnet Bay before a jaunt to John o’ Groats.
-Set up camp around here and you'll be able to claim you've slept at the most northerly point of the UK’s mainland.
+Drive on to Thurso, stopping off to stock up at one of the supermarkets, then take in the dunes of Dunnet Bay before a jaunt to John O’Groats.
+Set up camp here to claim you've slept at the most northerly point of the UK’s mainland – and thanks to the area’s lack of light pollution, you might be lucky enough to catch the luminous Northern Lights when conditions are right in spring or autumn.

 Day 6: John o' Groats to Dornoch

-Driving time: one hour and 45 minutes
+Driving time: an hour and 45 minutes

 Miles: 76